yiisoft/yii2-redis/docs/guide/installation.md

 ## Configuring application

-To use this extension, you have to configure the Connection class in your application configuration:
+To use this extension, you have to configure the [[yii\redis\Connection|Connection]] class in your application configuration:

 ```php
 return [